 Your water bill is calculated differently depending on whether you have a water meter fitted or you’re charged based on your property’s rateable value.
 Let’s just quickly explain the difference between the two.

-This was the traditional way of being billed for utilities until we started fitting meters in the 1990’s.
-It’s based on your local authority assessment of the value that each property should pay and surprisingly, some of these haven’t been reviewed since the 1970’s.
-The most recent review was 1990 too so t’s a bit out of date, but as all new homes are fitted with a water meter there is no need to change it.
+This was the traditional way of being billed for utilities until we started fitting meters in the 1990s.
+It’s based on your local authority assessment of the value that each property should pay and surprisingly, some of these haven’t been reviewed since the 1970s.
+The most recent review was 1990 too so t’s a bit out of date, but as all new homes are fitted with a water meter there's no need to change it.

-And if you fancy it, you could fill out our meter calculator to see what your bill could be.
+If you fancy it, you could fill out our meter calculator to see what your metered water bill could be.